Skip to main content

 Vitamix issued a voluntary recall on all Ascent and Venturist Series 8-ounce Blending Bowls, 20-ounce Blending Cups, and Blade Bases due to a potential safety issue.
 If you own any of these pieces, you can request the brand's free repair kit here.

 Vitamix has a well-deserved reputation for making some of the best blenders on the market, used by major restaurant chains and home cooks alike.
-The brand's professional-grade blenders have whipped up a near-cult following in the U.S., and everyone from pro chefs to smoothie fans have been singing their praises for decades.
+The brand's professional-grade blenders have whipped up a near-cult following in the U.S., and everyone from pro chefs to smoothie fans has been singing their praises for decades.

-As product-testing experts we think it's easy to see why Vitamix blenders are well regarded.
+As product-testing experts, we think it's easy to see why Vitamix blenders are well-regarded.
 After testing several of the company's flagship models, we can confirm that they are powerful, live up to their reputation for being well-built, and often come with useful tools like tampers and dry grain containers.

 However, they are also considerably more expensive than your standard blender.
-For this reason it’s important to pick the best Vitamix blender for you—a task that's complicated by the sheer number of Vitamix versions available online and in stores.
+For this reason, it’s important to pick the best Vitamix blender for you—a task that's complicated by the sheer number of Vitamix versions available online and in stores.

 With so many Vitamix models to choose from, how to select the best Vitamix blender for you might seem confusing.
 We’re here to help, though.
 These are some of the best Vitamix blenders you can buy online now.